fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Get-AzureSqlDatabaseServer.md

 PS C:\>Get-AzureSqlDatabaseServer
 ```

-This command returns information about all instances of ssSDS Server in the current subscription.
+This command returns information about all instances of Azure SQL Database Server in the current subscription.

 ### Example 2: Get information about a specific server
 ```